jtviegas-sandbox/incubator/k8s/README.md

 	_replication factor_ \* _number of tokens assigned_

-	Remember that we've created the keyspace testing with _replication factor_ 3 (\#13.i), and also note that we've inserted 5 different sensors, column _sensor_ being the partition key in the readings table.
+	Remember that we've created the keyspace testing with _replication factor_ 3 (\#13.i), and also note that we've inserted 5 different sensors, column _sensor_ being the partition key in the _readings_ table.
 	That means the tokens are evenly distributed by the nodes and having 5 nodes with 5 tokens means that each node has approximately 20% of all the tokens range, so multiplying it by the replication factor, 20 \* 3, we get a number in the vicinity of 60%.

-15. so now lets force the failure of a cassandra node deleting a cassandra pod in kubernetes:
+15. so now let's force the failure of a cassandra node deleting a cassandra pod in kubernetes:

 ```
 $ scripts/delete_cassandra_pod.sh 1